badlydrawnrob/elm-playground/elm-in-action/README.md

 ## Chapter 05 to-dos

+> In this chapter we covered JS interop through custom html elements and Ports.
+We also covered using a helper function to add filters to the model, and using flags and subscriptions.
+>
+> Use [Beginning Elm](https://elmprogramming.com/interact-with-javascript-intro.html) to better understand [subscriptions](https://elmprogramming.com/subscriptions.html) and flags. **In general I want to avoid using javascript wherever possible.**
+>
+> **Asking “Which approach rules out more bugs?” is a good way to decide between different ways to model data.**

 ### I don't like javascript

 It might be useful, but I'm not going to save this to memory.
 If and when I need it I can look up the chapter again.